 To prepare a black sapote, cut it into 4 to 6 wedges cutting from blossom end towards stem.
 With spoon, gently scoop out pulp, discarding seeds.
 The pulp tends to break up easily, and can be used immediately or frozen.

 It makes a great substitute for bananas in your favorite smoothie or banana bread recipe.
-Here are two other sapote recipes to help you enjoy this unusual fruit.
+Here are two sapote recipes to help you enjoy this unusual fruit.

 - 3 to 4 ripe black sapotes, sapotes must be very soft; an unripe sapote is inedible